 Now that I’ve got it all written down, I can sort it by Urgency and Importance and give a report to my team letting them know we have some work to do designing a solution!

 Next Time in the NetScaler Security for the XenApp Dummy

-Part II will cover Design; more specifically how you can identify step by step ways to address all of the NetScaler security problems you’ve identified so far so you can update your designs appropriately.
+Part II (published now!) covers Design; more specifically how you can identify step by step ways to address all of the NetScaler security problems you’ve identified so far so you can update your designs appropriately.
 We’ll formulate a plan, test and schedule a change window!

 For now, take a break.
 You’ve done a lot of work today but we’re well on our way to far better NetScaler security.

 Need Help or anything else?
 Shoot a message with your email and I’ll get someone in touch with you if I can’t help you directly!